 I had him put both hands on the construction paper, touching his first fingers and his thumbs.
 I drew around them.
 When I got to his thumbs, I rounded it a little to get the heart shape I desired.
 Then, cut them out, and we glued them on another piece of construction paper.
 It was quick and easy!
 And, I love mine.
 It’s on my frig!

 For those of us who have loved ones who live far away, receiving a great big hug always brightens our day!
 Here’s a quick valentine for your far-away relatives and friends.
 All you need is a long piece of wrapping paper, and a pencil and crayons/markers.
 For more details check out Paging Super Mom.

 What a great valentine for kids to give to their teachers!
 Jamie at Simply J Studio provides great instructions.
-All you need is some yellow cardstock, pink cardstock, aluminum foil, ribbon, pack of Rolo’s and a Hershey’s Kiss for each pencil.
+All you need is some yellow cardstock, pink cardstock, aluminum foil, ribbon, a pack of Rolo’s, and a Hershey’s Kiss for each pencil.

 Jamie's printable download isn’t working, but I found one with clever writing messages from Leanne at Organize and Decorate Everything.

 4. Folding Envelope Hearts